 1. Lavender Essential Oil

 Lavender is like the swiss army knives of essential oils because it can be used for so many different ailments.
 Pain, skin issues, stress, and sleep are just a handful of things you’ll be glad you have lavender for.
-TIP: Mix with aloe vera gel and apply to sunburn for a cooling, soothing effect.

 - Skin inflammation